-OSHA requires RT Crane training for rough terrain crane operators–on that there is no question.
-Where confusion exists is how often operators need RT Crane refresher training or recertification.
-Outside of the initial safety training class, OSHA requires mobile crane operators to be re-evaluated every three years to determine if they are still competent enough to operate.
+OSHA requires rough terrain crane training for rough terrain crane operators--on that there is no question.
+Where confusion exists is how often operators need rough terrain crane refresher training or recertification.
+Outside of the initial safety training class, it is common to see companies set recertification at every three years.
+We are one of them.
+And here's why:

-No matter how long you’ve been on the job, OSHA requires RT Crane training, a RT Crane written exam, and a practical RT Crane evaluation.
+No matter how long you’ve been on the job, OSHA requires rough terrain mobile crane training, a RT Crane written exam, and a practical RT Crane evaluation.
 There is no way around it.
 This goes for other types of mobile cranes too.
 The extent of the classroom RT Crane training can be adapted by the instructor according to student needs.
 The written exam proves mental competency and understanding of the safety principles taught.
 And the practical evaluation proves the RT Crane operator not only understands but is capable of operating the machine safely.
 In the opinion of many, the practical evaluation is of the greatest overall value, but all components are necessary.

 This is a common question, especially among laborers-for-hire who may sub out from job to job.
 Technically, it is your current employer who is responsible for saying whether or not you have been trained specifically for the type of mobile crane and job.
-If you bring a RT Crane certificate or wallet card to your new employer, they do not have to accept it.
+If you bring a rough terrain mobile crane certification or rough terrain crane operator license (wallet card) to your new employer, they do not have to accept it.
 It is their right to require you to take their own training class.
 This is because if there is an accident, they will likely be responsible and need to prove to OSHA that they trained you on RT Crane operations.

 Having said that, OSHA is considering enacting a law that would require every mobile crane operator to pass a set of additional mobile crane exams before being considered mobile crane certified.
 For now, this requirement has been postponed until November at 2107, and maybe longer.
 There are some organizations (NCCER, NCCCO, CIC) that still offer these written and practical exams and, yes, if you pass them, they are portable, recognized across the country.
 There are also some states that require it now.
 However, they simply prove you have passed the exam.
 It is still the responsibility of the employer to see you receive training.
 Many employers may simply accept your card, but if an accident were to occur they would still need to prove training.
-Just telling OSHA that and operator had a mobile crane certification card will not suffice, nor will it undo the accident.
+Just telling OSHA that an operator had a mobile crane certification card will not suffice, nor will it undo the accident.

 This, above all, causes a lot of confusion.
 Bottom line, OSHA states that employers are responsible to train their employees.
 Generally speaking, there are three ways they can do this: